 Choosing music for a loved one’s funeral is such a bittersweet task.
 It involves spending time considering so many options.
 You want your choice to reflect the person you have lost.
 Eventually my sister and I chose “Sailing By”, the theme tune to the very British “Shipping Forecast” for our dear Dad.
 He was a keen sailor, so it was very fitting.

 Have you found it emotional to find the right music for a funeral?

 Today I continue to enjoy music but I hate to admit it, I struggle with the latest hits and prefer to reminisce to my old favourites.
 A sign of growing old?
 Maybe!

 Do you have any favourite songs that bring back strong memories?
 Are there any genres of music that you listen to when you want to feel a certain way?
+When it comes to nostalgic music, what are your favorite songs?
 Please join the conversation.